 Who will be relegated?
 Here is our prediction

-I've seen enough already to tell me that Sunderland and Leeds are going to be fine this season.
-Burnley, however, are going to return to the Championship, alongside West Ham and Wolves.
+I've seen enough already to tell me that Sunderland are going to be fine this season.
+Burnley, however, are going to return to the Championship, and I believe that Leeds will follow suit.
+I can also see West Ham surviving this season and Fulham being the third team to go down.

 Premier League relegation betting trends